v0id-strike/Voidborne-Archives/Shadow-Lab/ssh.md

 ssh student@192.168.x.x
 ```

-> Replace `student` with the actual username and `192.168.x.x` with the IP of the lab PC.
+> Replace 192.168.x.x` with the IP of the lab PC.

 ---

-## 🧠 Optional: Make It Easier with SSH Key Auth
+## Optional: Make It Easier with SSH Key Auth

 If you want **passwordless and secure** login: